timotejroiko/astrologico-docs/examples.md

 Casting a "human design system" chart for `December 1st 2001 at 21:21 (9:21pm) in Lisbon, Portugal` using local time and location by name.

-Since a human design combines two charts, it requires multiple requests to be made.
-To avoid using multiple `Type2` requests, you can use some converted information returned from the first request in the second one.
+Since the human design combines two charts, it requires multiple requests to be made.
+To avoid doing multiple complex requests, you can use some converted information returned from the first request in the second one.

+Here, the first request's cost is `8` while the second one's cost is `3`.

 ```
 GET